markope/crossbarwww/website/crossbario/docs/Installation-on-Windows.md

 crossbar start
 ```

-will start up a Crossbar.io instance which serves the files for a small demo application at `http://localhost:8080`.
+which will start up a Crossbar.io instance which serves the files for a small demo application at `http://localhost:8080`.
+"F12" opens the development tools in most browsers on Windows.
+Then go to "console" so that you can see a log of WAMP events.

 ## Full Installation